kennyfrc/llm_ctx/README.md

 *   **Context Preservation:** The file tree helps the LLM understand the relationships between files.
 *   **Robustness:** Less likely to be confused with code content compared to using only Markdown.
 *   **Easy Parsing:** While designed for LLMs, the structure is simple enough for basic parsing if needed.
+*   **Binary File Handling:** If a file is detected as binary (see Limitations), its content is replaced with a placeholder `[Binary file content skipped]` instead of being included within code fences.

 ### Tips for Effective LLM Context